dennissxz/data-science-handbook/13-statistics/21-hypothesis-testing.md

 where $c_\alpha$ is a coefficient that depends on $\alpha$ such that the interval cover $(1-\alpha)$ of the cases.

-:::{admonition,note} Duality of Hypothesis Testing and Confidence Interval
+:::{admonition,note,dropdown} Duality of Hypothesis Testing and Confidence Interval

 Consider an example of testing $H_0: \mu = \mu_0$ against $H_1: \mu \ne \mu_0$.
 Suppose a random sample $X_1, X_2, \ldots, X_n$ drawn from a normal distribution with unknown mean $\mu$ and known variance $\sigma^2$.
 Intuitively, if $\left\vert \bar{X} - \mu_0 \right\vert$ is sufficiently large, say larger than $x_0$, then $H_0$ is favorable to be rejected based on the observed random sample.
 By picking $x_0 = z_{\alpha/2} \frac{\sigma}{\sqrt{n}}$, we assure that the probability of Type I error is $\alpha$.
 Then, $H_0$ **cannot** be rejected for $X = \left\{ X_1, X_2, \ldots, X_n \right\}$ over the set